Skyscanner/argo-rollouts/issue_analysis/support_scaleDownDelaySeconds_fast_rollbacks_canary/00_summary.md

 ## Implementation Approach

-### Phase 1: Chart Optimization (Focus Area)
+The optimal approach focuses on **chart value optimization** rather than upstream code changes.
+Current defaults (30s) are insufficient for production operator response times, but existing mechanisms work well.

+### Key Areas for Exploration

-- ✅ Update Helm chart defaults to production-appropriate values
+- **Chart Value Optimization**: Investigate updating Helm chart defaults for production environments and environment-specific configuration recommendations
-- ✅ Add validation for reasonable delay ranges
-- ✅ Provide environment-specific recommendations

-### Phase 2: Documentation Excellence
-- ✅ Comprehensive production guidance
+- **Documentation Excellence**: Provide comprehensive production guidance and clear examples for different environments
-- ✅ Clear examples for different environments
+- **Configuration Strategy**: Consider validation approaches for rollback window configurations and sensible defaults for different environments
-- ✅ Migration path for existing deployments

-### Phase 3: Minimal Upstream Contributions
-- ✅ Documentation improvements
-- ✅ Example configurations
-- ✅ Chart validation enhancements
+### Open Questions
+- What are the appropriate default values for different deployment environments?
+- How can we balance rollback speed with resource efficiency?
+- What validation is needed for rollback window configurations?

 **Avoid**: Major code changes, new features, or API modifications

----

-## Success Metrics

-- **Rollback Success Rate**: >95% of production rollbacks within delay window
-- **Resource Overhead**: <10% increase in pod-hours due to delays
-- **Operator Adoption**: Consistent use of optimized values
-- **Support Reduction**: Fewer rollback timing issues

 ---